cediorio/withoutblue/about/index.md

   key: About Me
   order: 3
 ---
+wrangling strings/viz/sound for a lifetime

-I write/code expressive experiments in English, tidalcycles, and hydra.
+I write/code expressive experiments in English, openframeworks, processing, tidalcycles, hydra, etc...

 I have a book of poetry out from a few years ago: